-So, as I mentioned before, I had to limit the amount of things I could take on the trip.
-And, of course, switching from 70 to 50 liters was like switching from Suzuki Vitara to Swift, which is why, at the beginning it took me rather long to pack Thuvi properly.
-Eventually we still had to take some extra daypacks to carry all necessary things for the trip.
+So, as I mentioned before, I had to limit the number of things I could take on the trip.
+And, of course, switching from 70 to 50 liters was like switching from Suzuki Vitara to Swift, which is why at the beginning it took me rather long to pack Thuvi properly.
+Eventually, we still had to take some extra daypacks to carry all the necessary things for the trip.

-Eventually, out of those 21 days in Japan, I must have used Thuvi on at least 18 – we went on four different hikes, travelled a couple of thousand kilometers by train and walked with it in more than a dozens of towns/cities.
+Eventually, out of those 21 days in Japan, I must have used Thuvi on at least 18 – we went on four different hikes, traveled a couple of thousand kilometers by train and walked with it in more than a dozen towns/cities.
 And all this time Thuvi served me well.
 Especially when it came to keeping me cool and dry.